 “Roses are red, violets are blue, I’m schizophrenic, and so am I.”

-Having a red face is a common complaint in aesthetics.
-Many people struggle with red skin.
+Having a red face is a common complaint in Aesthetics as many struggle with red skin.
 Facial Redness can be caused by many conditions including rosacea, seborrhea, sun damage, or acne.
 This is not a purely cosmetic complaint as a lot of people report it to be painful at times as well.
 Hence, keeping this condition under control is of utmost importance.

 In this condition, the face appears red or pink with prominent hair-like blood vessels forming a very fine network.
-This is different from facial veins as facial veins are generally more scattered and have normal skin color and texture in between.
+This is different from facial veins.
+Facial veins are generally more scattered and have normal skin color and texture in between.
 Yet, not uncommon that we find both conditions coexisting in the same patient.

 What are the causes of facial redness?

 Rosacea – This is a common, incurable, chronic skin condition that can mimic adult acne.
 It’s more common among caucasian people with fair skin.
 This condition is typically prominent in the mid face, upper cheeks and nose area.
 It can show up as redness only, but can also include red pimples, vascular lines, enlarged red nose with bulbous qualities.
 It can even involve the eyes causing red eyes, swollen eyelids, conjunctivitis, and corneal inflammation.
 Unlike acne, rosacea wouldn’t be outgrown but there are several treatment options that can help lessen the symptoms.

 Most common causes of Rosacea includes: Bacterial infection, hormonal changes, sun exposure, improper use of facial products, and lifestyle triggers like alcohol abuse or poor diet.